Pugh scores 2 and US women beat Australia 5-3... | Taiwan News

-COMMERCE CITY, Colo.
-(AP) — Mallory Pugh heard the cheers from the hometown fans when she came onto the field early in the second half.
-The cheers were deafening when she scored 37 seconds later.

-"That's never happened before," she said.
-"I knew going in I wanted to make a difference and play the role I can play.
-It was definitely a special night."

-Pugh played her role perfectly, scoring twice in her return to Colorado to cap a three-goal rally, and the U.S. women's national team held on to beat Australia 5-3 in an exhibition on Thursday.
+COMMERCE CITY, Colorado (AP) — Mallory Pugh scored twice in her return to Colorado to cap a three-goal rally, and the U.S. women's national team held on to beat Australia 5-3 in an exhibition on Thursday.

-Tobin Heath and Megan Rapinoe scored early in the second half and Alex Morgan added a goal for the Americans.
+Tobin Heath and Megan Rapinoe scored goals early in the second half and Alex Morgan also scored for the Americans.

 The U.S. is 3-1-2 in the first six games of the Countdown to the Cup.
 The Americans have four games left leading up to the Women's World Cup in France from June 7 to July 7.